 2) be excited (not scared!) about new challenges

-3) have a sense of sentiment analysis literature
+3) be aware of recent sentiment analysis literature

-4) know how to write in Latex (we do not like Word, sorry!)
+5) know how to write in Latex (we do not use Word!)

 7) have read (and understood!) the book on sentic computing

 8) have some basic knowledge of natural language processing

 9) have some basic knowledge of deep learning